Heart Stuff

 A couple nights ago before bed, I was feeling especially anxious.
 I always do my best worrying at night and true to form, as I tried to sleep, one thing after another kept popping up in my mind.

-“That dental bill was expensive and there’s more work to be done.
+“That dental bill is expensive and there’s more work to be done.
 How much is that going to cost us?”

 “I don’t think I’m spending enough quality time with the kids, I need to find ways for us to get more quality time in.”